Jazz (wrestler): Return to NWA (2021–present)

 After retiring from in-ring competition, Jazz revealed in April 2021 that she was offered to return to NWA as an agent.
 She would later work as a producer for When Our Shadows Fall and EmPowerrr pay-per-views.
 On December 4, during Hard Times 2, NWA held a tribute for Jazz.
 In February 2024, it was revealed that Jazz became NWA's head of women's division.
 On November 17, with NWA Texas officially established as one of NWA's territories, Dogg Pound Championship Wrestling (DPCW), owned by Jazz and her husband Rodney Mack, became the first regional promotion to officially join NWA Texas.

-Return to TNA (2025–present)
+Return to TNA (2025)

 Jazz made a surprise return to Total Nonstop Action Wrestling (TNA) on the February 6, 2025, episode of Impact!, where she competed in a battle royal to determine the number one contender for the Knockouts World Championship, which eventually was won by Savannah Evans.
 On March 13, it was reported that Jazz has been working as an agent for TNA.

-Sporadic WWE appearances (2025–present)
+Second return to WWE (2025–present)

 In May 2025, Jazz served as guest trainer at the WWE Performance Center.
 On July 13, Jazz was shown in the crowd during the Evolution 2 event, being recognized as one of the pioneers of WWE's Women's Evolution alongside several female WWE Hall of Famers and legends.
 This marked her first WWE appearance since 2006.

+On February 13, 2026, Jazz announced that she had joined the full-time coaching staff at the Performance Center.